frederic-perez/AmE-dictionary/data/idioms.md

 __be caught off (one’s) guard__ To be taken by surprise; to be caught when one is vulnerable, careless, or inattentive. _We’ll wait until he’s caught off guard, and then we’ll take him and his company for all they’re worth!_
 __be caught with (one’s) pants down__ To be taken by surprise; to be caught in a vulnerable (often embarrassing) position or situation. _We seriously underestimated our opponents on Saturday and were caught with our pants down._
 __be champing at the bit__ (be chomping at the bit) To be very eager or impatient to do something.
 The phrase alludes to an excited horse chewing on its “bit” (a metal mouthpiece). _The kids are champing at the bit to go to the park—can you take them?_
+__be chock-a-block__ __1__ To be squeezed or jammed closely together. _So many people wanted to see the show that we were chock-a-block inside the venue._ __2__ To be very full or tightly packed. _Your office is chock-a-block with books and boxes.
+How do you even move around in here!_ _The restaurant has been chock-a-block with guests all day._ __3__ By extension, to be very busy; to be completely filled or engaged (with something). _Every day of our vacation was chock-a-block with fun activities._
 __be cleaned out__ To be emptied or devoid of money, food, resources, etc.
+__be cocksure of (oneself)__ To be completely certain of oneself or one’s actions, to the point of overconfidence. _You seem pretty cocksure of yourself—do you really know how to handle that machine?_
 __be even (with someone)__
 __be friends with (someone)__
 __be full of shit__